 When you start the planning process for a project, one of the first things you need to think about is: what can go wrong?

 It sounds negative, but pragmatic project managers know this type of thinking is preventative.
-Issues will inevitably come up, and you need a mitigation strategy in place to know how to manage risks on your project.
+Issues will inevitably come up, and you need a mitigation strategy in place to know how to manage risks when project planning.